yenxuan1381/COMP2042_CW_hcyyl10/README.md

 Once the Maven Dependencies folder appeared, the program is now ready to be run.

-Now, right click the main project and run it as a Java Application. **Game Starts**
+Now, right click the main project and run it as a Java Application.

+If any error occured, try right click the project -> maven -> reload project.

+**Game Starts**

 ## Refactoring